 My general observation of my experience was that probably 75% of people were in the wrong shoe, and didn’t know it.
 Unfortunately, probably half of those people were experiencing some sort of pain or discomfort associated with being in the wrong shoe.
-Here are the top 5 mistakes I saw runners make when it came to their running shoes.
+So without further ado, let’s discuss the top 5 running shoe mistakes I would often see runners make.

 1. The Wrong Size.